Forestry and Logging Worker

 What are the chances of getting a job?

-Demand for forestry harvesting workers is high because:
+Demand for forestry and logging workers in harvesting and silviculture (planting and pruning) is good because:

 Most employers of forestry and logging workers are contractors